Mao Ning (diplomat): Career

 Mao joined the Ministry of Foreign Affairs of the People's Republic of China in August 1995 and has served primarily in the Department of Asian Affairs.
 She was appointed as deputy secretary-general of the Trilateral Cooperation Secretariat in May 2011 and held that office until May 2013, when she was appointed as counselor at the Embassy of the People's Republic of China in the United States.
 She was recalled to the original department in November 2015, and was eventually promoted to deputy director-general in November 2017.

 She was appointed as deputy mayor of Leshan, Sichuan in June 2020, and was later appointed as member of the Standing Committee of the Leshan Municipal Committee of the Chinese Communist Party, the city's top authority.

 MFA spokesperson

 On 5 September 2022, Mao was appointed as the 33rd spokesperson for the Ministry of Foreign Affairs of the People's Republic of China.
 Concurrently, she is a deputy of the Chaoyang District to the Beijing Municipal People's Congress.

-On 15 January 2025, Mao was named director-general of the Department of Press, Communication, and Public Diplomacy of the Ministry of Foreign Affairs, succeeded Hua Chunying.
+On 15 January 2025, Mao was named director-general of the Department of Press, Communication, and Public Diplomacy of the Ministry of Foreign Affairs, succeeding Hua Chunying.